 Today, Tracksmith was proud to introduce an exclusive singlet, reserved for the “disappointments” who tried—and failed—to qualify for the 2026 Boston Marathon.

 The launch stems from the elitist company’s amateur mistake in 2023 when they announced a “Boston Qualifier Singlet” strictly for runners who qualified and registered for the 2024 race.
-Naturally, the move infuriated those who didn’t qualify, or who did qualify but didn’t make the cutoff time—as well as those with no stake but just love to hear see themself talk on social media.
+Naturally, the move infuriated those who didn’t qualify, or who did qualify but didn’t make the cutoff time—as well as those with no stake but just love to hear see themselves talk on social media.
 The brand that peddles 3” inseam shorts for $135 later apologized for being insensitive assholes.

 A spokesperson for Tracksmith comments: